peteroupc/CBOR-Java/api/Home.md

 Includes options to control how CBOR objects are converted to JSON.

 * [com.upokecenter.cbor.PODOptions](com.upokecenter.cbor.PODOptions.md) -
-Options for controlling how certain.NET or Java objects, such as so-called "plain old data" objects (better known as POCOs in.NET or POJOs in Java), are converted to CBOR objects.
+Options for controlling how certain DotNET or Java objects, such as so-called "plain old data" objects (better known as POCOs in DotNET or POJOs in Java), are converted to CBOR objects.

 * [com.upokecenter.cbor.CBORNumber.NumberKind](com.upokecenter.cbor.CBORNumber.NumberKind.md) -
 Specifies the underlying form of this CBOR number object.